-Checking 10 email accounts over web isn’t an easy job so I use Thunderbird as my default email client to manage all of them.
+Checking 10 email accounts over the web isn’t an easy job so I use Thunderbird as my default email client to manage all of them.
 Everything works fine but there’s a small problem with data lost when my computer gets broken.
 If I have to reinstall the operating system, all of my email account settings will fly away.
-Adding all of the emails again in Thunderbird is the most bored thing in the world therefore I would like to discuss some methods to back up these account settings.
+Adding all of the emails again in Thunderbird is the most boring thing in the world, therefore, I would like to discuss some methods to back up these account settings.

 1. Full backup